wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/_pages/template/pycharm.rst

 Docker
 ~~~~~~

-Secondly, you will need to create a remote ``docker`` interpreter for ``pycharm`` to run your code.
+Secondly, you will need to create a remote ``docker`` interpreter
+for ``pycharm`` to run your code.

-Go to: Settings -> Project -> Project Interpreter -> Add Remote.
+- Go to: `Settings -> Project -> Project Interpreter -> Add Remote`
-Then select "Docker Compose".
-Select `docker-compose.yml` and `docker-compose.override.yml` as configuration files and `web` as a service.
+- Then select "Docker Compose"
+- Select `docker-compose.yml` and `docker-compose.override.yml`
+  as configuration files and `web` as a service
-You are done.
+- You are done

-This project ships with prebuild configuration for development server and tests.
-So, when interpreter will be ready, you can hit ``runserver-docker`` to start the server.
+This project ships with prebuild configuration for development
+server and tests.
+So, when interpreter will be ready, you can
+hit ``runserver-docker`` to start the server.
 Everything should run correctly.

 Running development server
 --------------------------

-Whenever you start a new project there will be several configurations available to you:
+Whenever you start a new project there will be several
+configurations available to you:

-- ``runserver-docker``, which starts local ``docker-compose`` suited for development
+- ``runserver-docker``, which starts local ``docker-compose``
+  suited for development
 - ``test-docker``, which starts tests on local ``docker-compose``

 Just select any of these targets and execute them.